-- People who refuse to participate - People who cannot honor group agreements, including preserving privacy and confidentiality of group members in accordance with the Federal regulations (42 C.F.R., Part 2) - People who make the therapist very uncomfortable - People who are prone to dropping out or who continually violate group norms - People in the throes of a life crisis - People who cannot control impulses - People who experience severe internal discomfort in groups stances abused, duration of use, treatment setting, and the client's stage of recovery.
+- People who refuse to participate - People who cannot honor group agreements, including preserving privacy and confidentiality of group members in accordance with the Federal regulations (42 C.F.R., Part 2) - People who make the therapist very uncomfortable - People who are prone to dropping out or who continually violate group norms - People in the throes of a life crisis - People who cannot control impulses - People who experience severe internal discomfort in groups

+Professional judgment is also essential and should consider characteristics such as substances abused, duration of use, treatment setting, and the client's stage of recovery.
 For example, a client in a maintenance stage may need to acquire social skills for interacting in new ways, address emotional difficulties, or become reintegrated into a community or culture of origin.